maxgrok/novela/content/posts/2020-08-13-Future-Is-Fun/index.md

 Technically, this may not be difficult to add a badge by itself to a web app, however, if the client/company wants to achieve the potential >30% increase in key engagement metrics, then they will need to be aware that there is more to it than just having a badge on a site.
 They will need to know the overall cycle of how to create challenge-achievement-reward cycles that are easily completed to rope in users on on-boarding.

-## How It All Ties Together: 'Fun is the Future', so is Crypto
+## Synthesis: 'Fun is the Future', so is Crypto

 I'm a big believer in crypto's, specifically Ethereum's, ability to convert our usual zero-sum game into prosocial, net-positive collaborations.
 We, as a community, need to be extra careful about the games we are building with tokens embedded in commmunities to ensure the healthy mutual gain of both user and creator.
 Flipping 'the house always wins' on it's head to the house perhaps always overlaps with user wins, creating win-win games.